Qualifications in Animal Studies and Veterinary Nursing

 To gain the valuable practical skills required to successfully complete this course, you will be required to spend 150 hours in an approved animal care facility of your choice.
 This will enable you to put into practice the theory components of the course and develop the hands-on skills that are essential for a career in the animal industry.
 Suitable facilities might include kennels, catteries, veterinarians, doggy day care centres, animal welfare shelters, pet shops (with animals), wildlife rehabilitation centres or zoos.

 The Certificate III in Animal Studies is ideal for those who may have already gained some experience in the industry and are looking to consolidate their skills and knowledge with a nationally accredited qualification.
-This course also oﬀers the next step in a pathway to those who have completed the Certifcate II in Animal Studies.
+This course also oﬀers the next step in a pathway to those who have completed the Certifcate II in Animal Studies as well as a suitable pre-requisite for the Certificate IV in Veterinary Nursing.

 To gain the valuable practical skills required to successfully complete this course, you will be required to spend 250 hours in an approved animal care facility of your choice.
 This will enable you to put into practice the theory components of the course and develop the hands-on skills that are essential for a career in the animal industry.
 Suitable facilities might include kennels, catteries, veterinary clinics, doggy day care centres, stables or agistment centres, animal welfare shelters, pet shops (with animals), wildlife rehabilitation centres or zoos.

-Certificate II and III in Animal Studies via the VET in schools program
+ACM30117 Certificate III in Animal Studies at the RSPCA WA

 The Certificate IV in Veterinary Nursing is aimed at those who want a career as a veterinary nurse or those already working in veterinary care positions.
 The role of a veterinary nurse is diverse, exciting, rewarding and one in which you will never stop learning.
 This certificate will introduce you to a range of skills and knowledge across several species of animals.